 Many companies are leading innovations in medical wearables.
 Let’s examine several important players influencing this industry:

 In the year 1888, Abbott Laboratories was founded in Ravenswood, Chicago, USA.
 The headquarters of the company are presently situated at Abbott Park in Lake Bluff, Illinois, USA.
-A leader in diabetes care, Abbott’s FreeStyle Libre is a revolutionary continuous glucose monitoring (CGM) system that allows diabetics to monitor their blood sugar levels painlessly and in real time.
+A leader in diabetes care, Abbott’s FreeStyle Libre is a revolutionary CGM system from the continuous glucose monitoring device market that allows diabetics to monitor their blood sugar levels painlessly and in real time.

 With its Apple Watch, Apple is a leader in wellness wearables.
 Apple's headquarters is located at 1 Apple Park Way, Cupertino, California, USA.
 Apple was founded in 1976.
 Recent models include features like ECG monitoring, blood oxygen measurement, and even fall detection, bridging the gap between fitness tracking and medical monitoring.